typetools/commons-bcel/README-typetools.txt

 To update to a newer version of the upstream library
 ----------------------------------------------------

+Usually, update https://github.com/codespecs/commons-bcel to a newer version and just pull from it.

+(Alternately:
 At https://github.com/apache/commons-bcel/tags ,
 find the tag corresponding to a public release.